Cookies

 This solution provides the following functionalities:

-Download the template to create your own cookie notice pagezip(241 kB).
+Download the template to create your own cookie notice page(241 kB).

 Example